 They also benefit from being on the team, as they will practice and do everything a football player does, except play in games.

-What Does Redshirt Freshman & Redshirt Sophomore Mean?
+What Do Redshirt Freshman & Redshirt Sophomore Mean?

 When a player redshirts their first year, they will always have the tag “redshirt” in front of their grade status.
 This means that they redshirted their first year (or at some point in their college career).

 Players will not be able to lose their redshirt tag, as it will follow them throughout college.
-Again, this isn’t a bad thing; it’s just a label a coach will put on you so that other coaches (and media members) know how long you’ve been in the program.
+Again, this isn’t bad; it’s just a label a coach will put on you so that other coaches (and media members) know how long you’ve been in the program.

 What Are The Benefits Of Redshirting?